-Barry Cheal CA, Vice President of Finance and Chief Financial Officer
+Barry Cheal, C.P.A., C.A., C. Dir., Vice President of Finance and Chief Financial Officer

 Barry Cheal was appointed chief financial officer for Grand River Hospital in 2009.

 Barry supervises the development of GRH’s annual budget and monitors the hospital’s on-going financial position.
 He provides strategic options for GRH’s pension plan, capital financing, and partnership strategies.
-Barry also provides strategic leadership to the food, laundry, housekeeping, purchasing and security services at GRH.
+Barry also provides strategic leadership to the food, laundry, housekeeping, facilities management, capital planning, purchasing and security services at GRH.

 Barry has more than 30 years of public and private sector financial and accounting experience, working with hospitals and health authorities, in private practice and with the Canada Revenue Agency.
 Barry holds a bachelor of commerce in accounting and management information systems from the University of British Columbia and is a chartered accountant.

 You can reach Barry through his assistant Marg Klages at 519-749-4300 extension 2148.

 Gary Higgs, Integrated Chief Information Officer

 Gary Higgs was appointed integrated chief information officer for Grand River Hospital and St. Mary's General Hospital in 2008.

 Gary is responsible for technology and telecommunications strategy and adoption at both hospitals.